muhan-zhang/Resources/Tutorials/Psi4Plugin.md

     }
 ```

 We then read the Hartree-Fock orbital energies and store them in the vector `epsilon` using the ordering of the spin orbitals.
-Depending on spin we read either the alpha or beta orbital energies
+Depending on spin we read either the alpha or beta orbital energies.
 ```c++
     // 3.
 Get the orbital energies from the reference wave function SharedVector epsilon_a = ref_wfn->epsilon_a();